harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Intersecting Features

 Some features can be drawn over cuts and folds of existing features.
 When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
-The implementation of these intersections is incomplete, and is described in **>> TODO: REF**
+The implementation of these intersections is incomplete, and is described in Chapter 3, section \ref{intersections-between-features} on page \pageref{intersections-between-features}.

 ##Send to Laser Cutter

 In the three-dimensional preview, users can tap the "send to laser cutter" option.
 This feature sends the user an email with an attached SVG file.
 This file can be fed to a laser cutter or paper cutting machine, and can be opened in a vector graphics editor to make further changes.

-The sketches are bound by physical constraints, as described in Chapter X Section Y on page RAWR. **>>TODO: REF**.
+The sketches are bound by physical constraints, as described in  Chapter 3 section \ref{constraints-on-fold-features} \ref{physical-constraints}, \nameref{physical-constraints} on page \pageref{physical-constraints}.
 One constraint is the precision of the cutter, which limits how closely cuts and folds can be drawn to each other.
 We take these physical constraints into account during the sketching process, so the user's design is foldable.

 ##Print